MalloZup/malloblog/content/posts/salt-static-types.md

   // https://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.slsutil.html#salt.modules.slsutil.renderer
         cmd := exec.Command("/usr/bin/salt-call", "--local", "slsutil.renderer", "default_renderer=jinja", formulaPillar)
 ```
-So basically there I just say to salt-call: convert me the jinja grain, into yaml.
+Basically there I just say to salt-call: convert me the jinja grain, into yaml.
 Since golang can read yaml with structs and create types, I can validate my pillars dinamically! ( it might seems obvious but is not)

 3) Once I do have validate the pillars, I can run the formula with a salt-call state.apply call.